lambda826/My-Notebook/99 Interview/BQ.md

 	- End your story on a positive note by elaborating:
 		- Actions you executed
 		- Trade-offs you made to remedy the failure
-	- Explain the larni
+	- Explain the learnings you took from the sebback and how they helped you to avoid the same mistakes from happening again in the future.
 - **Tips & Tricks**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTkwNjU2MzIzLC04MTA3ODk2MzBdfQ==
+eyJoaXN0b3J5IjpbMTE1NDc5NTQ5NywtODEwNzg5NjMwXX0=
 -->